Wash-In Leptogenesis

 Eqs.~\eqref{eq:be} and \eqref{eq:affine1} tell us that the Boltzmann equations are linear in the lepton flavor asymmetries $\Delta_\alpha$.
 This allows us to split $q_{\Delta_\alpha}$ into contributions from thermal and wash-in leptogenesis, respectively, $q_{\Delta_\alpha} = q_{\Delta_\alpha}^{\rm th} + q_{\Delta_\alpha}^{\rm win}$, such that

 where $\Gamma_{\alpha\beta}^{\rm w} = 6/T^3\,\gamma_{\alpha\beta}^{\rm w}$.
-Eq.~\eqref{eq:qwin} is reminiscent of spontaneous baryogenesis~\cite{Cohen:1987vi,Cohen:1988kt}, specifically, spontaneous leptogenesis~\cite{Kusenko:2014uta,Ibe:2015nfa}, where the rolling of a (pseudo)scalar field $\varphi$ induces effective chemical potentials $\mu_\alpha^0 \propto q_\alpha^0$ in the plasma~\cite{Domcke:2020kcp} (see also \cite{Co:2020xlh,Co:2020jtv}).
-The difference between spontaneous leptogenesis and our scenario is that we assume the primordial charge asymmetries to be constant, whereas spontaneous leptogenesis involves time-dependent asymmetries, not necessarily related to conserved charges, that are only present when the field $\varphi$ is in motion.
+Eq.~\eqref{eq:qwin} is reminiscent of spontaneous baryogenesis~\cite{Cohen:1987vi,Cohen:1988kt}, specifically, spontaneous leptogenesis~\cite{Kusenko:2014uta,Ibe:2015nfa}, where the rolling of a (pseudo) scalar field $\varphi$ induces effective chemical potentials $\mu_\alpha^0 \propto q_\alpha^0$~\cite{Domcke:2020kcp} (see also \cite{Co:2020xlh,Co:2020jtv}).
+The difference between spontaneous leptogenesis and our scenario is that we assume nonzero primordial asymmetries stored in a set of conserved charges, whereas spontaneous leptogenesis involves time-dependent asymmetries\,---\,controlled by the interaction Lagrangian of the field $\varphi$ and not necessarily related to conserved charges\,---\,that are present only when $\varphi$ is in motion.
 This requires that LNV processes must be efficient exactly at the time when $\varphi$ is rolling.
 In our scenario, such a temporal coincidence is not needed.
 Still, it is straightforward to generalize the following analysis to time-dependent charges $q_\alpha^0$~\cite{dkmsy}.

 At any given temperature, the total wash-out rate is typically dominated by a single process, such that it factorizes into $\Gamma_{\alpha\beta}^{\rm w} = P_{\alpha\beta}\,\Gamma_{\rm w}$, where the temperature dependence is contained in the flavor-blind wash-out rate $\Gamma_{\rm w}$ and where the matrix $\left(\mat{P}\right)_{\alpha\beta} = P_{\alpha\beta}$ encodes the flavor structure.
 In this case, it is then possible to write down an exact solution of Eq.~\eqref{eq:qwin}.
 For arbitrary initial conditions $q_{\Delta_\beta}^{\rm ini}$, we find